-This route is located in the lower blair iii area before you reach the main cliff on your left as you approach.
-About two hundred yards or so before you reach routes like five finger, venture 90 degrees left of the trail, about forty yards or so up hill towards a tower like formations.
-The short overhanging crack faces east and gets shade after noon.
+This route is located in the Lower Blair III area before you reach the main cliff on your left as you approach.
+About two hundred yards or so before you reach routes like Five Finger Discount, venture 90 degrees left of the trail, about forty yards or so uphill towards a tower-like formation.
+The short, overhanging crack faces east and gets shade after noon.

 Sent this in a few tries over a couple days (no tape on any attempt).
 Looks like you owe me a bear.
 I am partial to brown, but a black bear would suffice if your inventory is low.
 I hope you're a man of your word.
 In addition, I will accept your high-five congratulations but only after said bear is gifted.